Difference Between CEO and CFO

 1. The CEO is at the top of the food chain and reports directly to the board of directors.
 They’re accountable to the board and shareholders for the company’s overall performance.

-2. The CFO usually reports to the CEO.
+2. The CFO reports to the CEO.
 They keep the CEO in the loop about the company’s financial situation and make sure the CEO has the financial info they need to steer the ship.

 External Responsibilities

-1. The CEO is often the face of the company.
+1. The CEO is the face of the company.
 They’re the ones schmoozing with investors, doing media interviews, and representing the company at industry events.

 2. The CFO is more behind the scenes but still has important external responsibilities.
 They work closely with investors, lenders, and auditors to make sure the company’s finances are shipshape.